italoosorio/SilkBuilder-Doc/development/plain_application.md

 ![App Code](../.gitbook/assets/sample_plain_4.jpg)

-After this click on the Run button and it will open new tab in the navigator with the URL https://mydomain/service/Sample/Person/Plain.
+After this click on the Run button and it will open new tab in the navigator with the URL ```https://mydomain/service/Sample/Person/Plain```.

 ![App Running](../.gitbook/assets/sample_plain_5.jpg)

-At this level the developer can add more HTML code, stylize using Bootstrap, and use JQuery to modify the DOM.
+At this level the developer can add more HTML code, stylize using Bootstrap, and use JQuery to add interaction.